nekitkas/intern-decision-engine-backend-ticket102/conclusion.md

+The code seems to be working according to requirements, but does not follow the SOLID principles.

 DecisionEngine class have multiple responsibilities:
 1. Calculating the approved loan amount and period
 2. Parsing and validating the ID code